 The first method is to go “around” the opponent, as the submission’s eponym Amar Suloev did for its MMA debut.
 Notice how Suloev goes around his opponent’s body, using his right arm to overhook the right leg.
 He then posts on his left hand and spins to his back for the finish.

 The other method, which has seen more use due to it being increasingly secure over Mr. Suloev’s method, is to go “under” the opponent, grabbing a leg with the opposite arm.
 Here Aljamain Sterling sets up the submission by reaching his right arm under his opponent to grab the left leg.
-He then doubles up his grip with his left hand before driving his hips in for the finish.
+He then doubles up his grip with his left hand before driving his hips in to finish the Suloev Stretch.

 — Ahmar Khan (@AhmarSKhan) September 9, 2018